 Android SDK Setup

-To start working with your Android devices and GameMaker:Studio you will need to download and install the Android SDK.
+To start working with your Android devices and GameMaker:Studio you will need to download and install the Android SDK as well as the Android NDK (which is required for the YYC to work).
 Here we outline the step-by-step process of going about this and getting everything setup correctly.

 Install The Android SDK